 Teaching ASL in the Public Schools

 This program is a state-approved concentration leading to an endorsement for teaching American Sign Language as a foreign language requirement in the public schools.
-These five courses focus on the skills and tools necessary to teach American Sign Language in public school settings.
+These six courses focus on the skills and tools necessary to teach American Sign Language in public school settings.
+This is a non-reciprocal endorsement.
+We cannot guarantee that this curriculum will satisfy other states’ requirements for the Teaching American Sign Language in Public Schools endorsement.

 - Graduate Application